top of page

 Plenary 3 - 'Commercial determinants and strengthening governance for health'

-Professor Kelley Lee, Canada Research Chair Tier 1 in Global Health Governance
+Prof. Kelley Lee, Canada Research Chair Tier 1 in Global Health Governance, Simon Fraser University

 Ms Jennifer Lacy-Nichols, Commercial Determinants of Health Research Fellow, The University of Melbourne